Sunil7987/Oject_Detection_YoloV4-/README.md

 # Oject_Detection_YoloV4-
 ## Data Overview

 It's Fruits Images dataset which has Three class like-Apple,Banana,Orange and Each class has around 300 Images.I have done this project using YoloV4 model It's giving me very accurate prediction.
-Data Source:-[Fruits Image for object detection](https://www.kaggle.com/datasets/mbkinaci/fruit-images-for-object-detection)### Downloading the data
+Data Source:-[Click Here to Download the dataset](https://www.kaggle.com/datasets/mbkinaci/fruit-images-for-object-detection).

 ## Library and Tools